summerinthecity/report/README.md

 Code, scripts, and configuration files are [hosted on github](https://github.com/summerinthecity)

-An online demo of the interactive heatwave map, developed as part of the project, can be found [on this website](https://summerinthecity.github.io/summerinthecity)
+An online demo of the interactive heatwave map, developed as part of the project, can be found [on this website](http://summerinthecity.github.io/heatwavemap/)

+Read this report on GitBook [here](https://nlesc.gitbooks.io/summerinthecity/content/)

 (c) Jisk Attema, March 2016, Netherlands eScience Center